 Welcome to Platform Bedlift Kits!

-Please note - kits include all mounting hardware, gas springs, and plans for constructing an accessible bed platform.
+Please note - kits include all mounting hardware, gas springs, and plans for constructing an accessible storage area under the bed platform.
 Wood components are not included

 ccess to the myriad

 are in storage just behind those

 ments has been a major contributing

 factor to countless headaches.

 And unfortunately, the last 20 years has brought few advances to the standard exterior compart- ment door hardware, until now.
 A new retrofitted door-lift system, called Hatchlift, helps to keep compartment doors in place when accessing storage.

 Our RV has a bedroom slide that had prevented the use of a baggage door catch, because the slide would not allow the compartment door to fully open.
 We needed a fail-proof system to keep those doors in place, and the Hatchlift was the perfect solution.

 The simple design of the Hatchlift includes a gas prop (spring assembly), two brackets, a black nylon pull strap for tall doors, screws and a specialized mounting plate.
 Most baggage doors are made with a foam center with little or no wood to attach any type of a bracket with screws.
 Hatchlift’s predrilled, square-mounting plate completely solves this problem.